SAP-samples/teched2021-ISP261/exercises/ex0/README.md

 JohnDoe Electronics is a growing e-commerce business selling electronic appliances to customers all around the world.
 They are using SAP Commerce Cloud and all of its features to offer customers the best experience, but as the business grows, they have some ideas on how to improve their service and overall satisfaction.

-JohnDoe would like to implement two improvements on their system:
+JohnDoe would like to implement the following improvements on their system:

-1. Store all of their orders in a highly-available and peformant cache like Redis for future real-time analysis like anti-spam etc. For implementing this simple extension, Kyma Functions are a great fit.
+1. Store all of their orders in a highly-available and peformant store like Redis
-2. Every time a customer completes an order that is greater than $200, JonDoe wants to send a personalized thank-you email to the customer and ask on their satisfaction levels.
-Given that this extension is a bit more sophisticated, you will be using a microservice approach.
+2. Implement a customer-facing API that gives users information about their order
+3. Implement an internal API for the analytics team that retrieves common statistics

 In the upcoming exercises, you will be implementing these scenarios using the Kyma runtime for extending CCv2.